 The Urban and Fringe Housing Strategy identifies that areas of the Brisbane Grove precinct are subject to flooding and recommends that an environmental zone be applied to flood prone land.
-The south western corner of the site is subject to overland flow impacts highlighted through overland flow modelling undertaken in conjunction with the development of the Goulburn Floodplain Risk Management Study and Plan which identifies the particularly constrained areas unsuitable for most types of development.
-The areas of the overland flow corridor with the most frequent and severe impacts have been identified for a C2 Environmental Conservation Zone.
+The north western area of the subject site is subject to riverine flooding which affects part of the large Lot 2, DP 1180093 and an overland flow corridor runs south to north through the eastern third of the site.
+The Goulburn Floodplain Risk Management Study and Plan identifies particularly constrained areas of riverine flooding which alongside overland flow modelling illustrates the areas unsuitable for most types of development.
+The areas of riverine flooding and overland flow corridor with the most frequent and severe impacts have been identified for a C2 Environmental Conservation Zone.
 This serves to reduce development potential in flood prone areas and improve water quality outcomes.
-The proposed zoning of the subject site is illustrated in Figure 4 and Section This planning proposal is consistent with Direction 3.3 in that the planning proposal has:
+The proposed zoning and minimum lot size of the subject site is illustrated in Figure 4 and Figure 6 and Section 3.6.7